UKHomeOffice/kb8or/README.md

 ## Pre-requisites
 1. Requires a kubernetes cluster
+2. Either:

+  2. Localy

      2. Requires Ruby

-3. Requires the "kubectl" client
+     3. The "kubectl" client

+     4. ssh client (For tunnel option)

+  3. Docker

 ## Install

 1. Can be simply run as a container (no install)
 2. Or locally:

+   Requires Ruby and the "kubectl" client
    `bundle install`

 ## Usage

 ### As a container:
-`docker run -it --rm --name kb8or -v ${PWD}:/var/lib/deploy quay.io/UKHomeOffice/kb8or --help`
+`docker run -it --rm -v ${PWD}:/var/lib/deploy quay.io/ukhomeofficedigital/kb8or --help`
-### Help
+### Locally:
 `./kb8or.rb --help`

 ### Deploy an 'environment':